-Members or their designate (as indicated in writing) are allowed access to their own records in accordance with the Freedom of Information and Privacy Act on written request addressed to the Registrar.
+Members or their designate (as indicated in writing) are allowed access to their own records in accordance with FARPA and the Freedom of Information & Protection of Privacy Act on written request addressed to the Registrar.
+Records are made available either in person by pre-arranged appointment, or by mail.